Legal ClerkJob Description, Salary, Career Path, and Trends

 How would you prepare a case file?

 How do you handle stress?

 How do you ensure the accuracy of your work?

 Can you give an example of when you improved efficiency in the office?

 What is your experience dealing with confidential information?
-How do
+How do you protect it?

 How would you deal with a demanding client?

-How do you prioritize your workload when you have multiple tasks and
+How do you prioritize your workload when you have multiple tasks and deadlines to manage?

 We match top professionals with great employers across the country.
 Your next career move or star employee is just around the corner.
 Review our career content and advice, browse our latest job openings, or email us your resume.
 We look forward to connecting with you soon!